retango/korg-ms20m-extra-midi2cv/README.md

 ## Content:
 * Arduino Code
-* STL file for the 3D printed Adapter
+* STL and Rhino file for the 3D printed Adapter
-* PDF for the front panel sticker
+* PDF and Word for the front panel sticker (it uses the News Gothic font, embedded in the Word doc)
-* PDF and Kicad Schematic
+* PDF and Kicad Schematics

 ## Useful Links:
 [Design a Unipolar to Bipolar Converter for a Unipolar Voltage Output DAC](https://masteringelectronicsdesign.com/design-a-unipolar-to-bipolar-converter-for-a-unipolar-voltage-output-dac/).